- New research reveals just 14% of disabled workers feel safe about going to work

 New research, released today as part of the charity’s We Won’t Be Forgotten campaign, has found:

-- 51 per cent of disabled workers are concerned about going back to work, but need to get paid
+- 51% of disabled workers are concerned about going back to work, but need to get paid

-- Just 14 per cent feel safe, and 41 per cent feel anxious, about going into their workplace
+- Just 14% feel safe, and 41% feel anxious, about going into their workplace

-- A third of disabled workers (34 per cent) feel under pressure to go back to the workplace – with employers and the government cited as main sources of pressure
+- A third of disabled workers (34%) feel under pressure to go back to the workplace – with employers and the government cited as main sources of pressure

-- 49 per cent of disabled workers are concerned about using public transport to commute to work
+- 49% of disabled workers are concerned about using public transport to commute to work

-- 25 per cent of disabled workers are concerned about losing their job because their employer can’t make it safe for them to go to their workplace
+- 25% of disabled workers are concerned about losing their job because their employer can’t make it safe for them to go to their workplace

-- Nine in 10 (87 per cent) of disabled people are worried that people will not respect social distancing
+- 9 in 10 (87%) of disabled people are worried that people will not respect social distancing

 Scope is today delivering an open letter to Number 10 signed by 30,000 disability campaigners calling for a “new deal for disabled people to show they won’t be forgotten in the Government’s recovery plan, and beyond”.

-The charity has also shared a powerful video featuring disabled people from across the UK calling for action, alongside a “timeline of injustice” showing how disabled people have been hit hardest throughout the pandemic.
+The charity has also shared a powerful video featuring disabled people from across the UK calling for action, alongside a “timeline of injustice” showing how disabled people have been the hardest hit throughout the pandemic.